NP vs. APRN: What’s the Difference?

 Education and Certification

-How to Become an NP
+How to Become a NP

 How to Become an APRN